emmett-framework/emmett/docs/upgrading.md

 weppy 0.6 introduces some deprecations and changes you should be aware of, and some new features you might been interested into.

-Next paragraphs describe all this relevant changes.
+Next paragraphs describe all these relevant changes.

 ### Deprecation of expose